GetStream/openai-tutorial-node/README.md

 1. Call the `/credentials` endpoint to create a new call and get connection details
 2. Use the Stream Video SDK in your frontend to join the call with the provided credentials
-3. Call the `/:id/connect` endpoint with the call ID to connect the AI assistant
+3. Call the `/:callType/:callId/connect` endpoint with the call type and ID to connect the AI assistant
 4. Interact with the AI assistant through voice in the video call

 ## License